 The cold winter air holds less moisture, moves through the house and gets heated by the HVAC system.
 The action causes the house to have low humidity.
-Low humidity can have adverse effects on your health such as increasing the life of certain viruses and drying out your body.
+Low humidity can have adverse effects on your health.
+This includes increasing the life of certain viruses and drying out your body.

 There are two ways that low humidity can help you catch the flu.
-Dry air can dry out and inflame the mucous membranes from your respiratory tract, including your nasal cavities, and pharynx.
-This weakening of your respiratory system can lead to contracting the flu or other infection.
+Dry air can dry out and inflame the mucous membranes from your respiratory tract.
+This includes your nasal cavities, and pharynx.
+Your weakened respiratory system can contract the flu or other infections much easier.
 The lower humidity can also increases the life of viruses such as the cold, or flu.

 Low humidity also dries out your eyes and skin.
 The ' Winter Itch ' is a term for the way that your skin gets dried out in the winter months.
 Not only does the humidity dry out the surface of your skin, but it also draws moisture out from deep inside.
 Causing you to suffer from dry, scaly and cracked skin.
 With the skin damaged it is easier for viruses to find their way inside.
-Low humidity also dries up the tears that naturally lubricate your eyes making them dry and irritated.
+Low humidity also dries up the tears that lubricate your eyes.
+This makes them dry and irritated.